Understanding Your Fiduciary Responsibilities as an HR Executive

 - Review billed expenses on a quarterly or monthly basis.

-- Conduct an annual audit of the trust and its associated expenses.
+- Conduct an annual compliance review of the trust and its associated expenses.

 - Be cautious on including your own stock in a 401k offering, if you do use it have a well-informed research analysis on how it will positively affect the trust.

 In 1974, the House of Representatives passed the Employee Retirement and Income Security Act (ERISA) to protect the interests of the employees and their beneficiaries who are directly impacted by these corporate-backed retirement plans.
 According to the Department of Labor, roughly 54 percent of Americans utilize a benefits program through their employer to save for retirement.
 ERISA protects these individuals and enforces specific regulatory requirements to help ensure that companies are acting in the best interest of their employees.
 (U.S. Department of Labor, 2017)

 Some things you can do to ensure you’re keeping within ERISA’s outlined practices include:

 - When looking for a new vendor, survey several, offering the same information and requirements from each.
 Then compare plans, services, and fees on the same foundational format to ensure they all have an equal opportunity to present themselves.

 - Look for a plan with several investing options for employees to utilize.
 Ensuring there are opportunities for different risk evaluations, or types of investment, is key to diversifying potential offerings while giving employees the power of choice when it comes to their retirement saving.

 - Monitor your current vendors and their continuously-billed expenses.
 Be sure to raise a concern with the vendor in question if more fees are being expensed than were agreed to in the contract.
 It is the fiduciary’s responsibility to make certain vendors are still in the best interest of the employees and their beneficiaries.